thinktandem/tandem/site/blog/2020-11-6-cpt-permissions-members-plugin.md

 ### capabilities

-As mentioned above, the [capabilities](https://developer.wordpress.org/reference/functions/register_post_type/#capabilities) argument allows us to granular define all our primitive capabilities.
+As mentioned above, the [capabilities](https://developer.wordpress.org/reference/functions/register_post_type/#capabilities) argument allows us to granularly define all our primitive capabilities.
 You technically don't have to do this if you just set the capability_type argument.
 However, in order for this to work well with the Members plugin, you do need to set this up in this use case.

 ### Altering register_post_type()